uhhlittle/Flaschcard_App/project_1/flashcards/README.md.rtfd/README.txt

 User Stories:

 As a user I want to play flashcard game by selecting a main menu option.
+# format user stories in the following
+- a user should be able to play a game

 As a user I want to return to the main menu from the game at any point.
+- a user can return to the main menu at any point

 As a user I want to access a full list of flashcards by selecting a main menu option.
+- so on and so forth ....

 As a user I want to view my score by selecting a main menu option.